aajonusnet/aajonusnet/texts/Books/The Food Book.md

-**The Food Book**

-based on the works of
+Based on the works of
 **Aajonus Vonderplanitz**

-2021, by James Ellingson, compiled from written works of Aajonus Vonderplanitz.
+2021, compiled from written works of Aajonus Vonderplanitz.

-## Table of Contents
+### Table of Contents

 - ABOUT THIS BOOK
 - ALCOHOL